skittles9823/QuickSwitch/README.md

 You can get support for the module in either the [Telegram group](https://t.me/QuickstepSwitcherSupport) or the [XDA Thread](https://forum.xda-developers.com/apps/magisk/module-quickswitch-universal-quickstep-t3884797/).

 ## Changelog:
+### v3.0.0
+- completely rewrite the app and the module backend.
+Now the app uses a shell binary as the backend to remove the need for bootscripts
+- re-add the $MODDIR/product/overlay install path as the Magisk issue has been fixed
+- added the ability to change the navigation bar height and make the pill look like the Q gesture pill from the public betas
+- added a check for MIUI which will abort the installation of the module

 ### v2.0.9
 - add support for /oem/OP/OPEN_US/overlay/framework as the overlay dir
 - temporarily reverted the /product change so Magisk canary users have a somewhat working QuickSwitch